ARWL2016/ps-npm-build-hammarberg/README.md

 - command line flags: https://mochajs.org/#usage
 - u - user interface (bdd | tdd)
 - R - reporters (spec | list)

+#### JSHint
+- Note that Windows does not seem to supprt wildcards as jshint parameters
+- specific files or folders can be given: `"lint": "jshint index.js test/ "`
+- JSHint Config can be done inside package.json or `.jshintrc`
+- Note that if linting finds an error, it will cease execution with exit code 1

+#### Pre and Post Hooks
+- Create a new script such as `pretest`, `posttest` (without hyphen)
+- These will be hooked in automatically
+- They can also be run by themselves: `npm run pretest`
+- They also work for our custom scripts